 Thinking about driving home after a night out on the town?
 Think again.
-From 2006-2016, there were 53,721 DUI arrests on Philadelphia streets.
+In 2017, there were 52,189 DUI arrests on Philadelphia streets.

 Still thinking about it?